gboeing/ppd534/syllabus/readme.md

 Each week, students will be expected to:

-  - Complete and discuss all assigned readings
+  - Complete and be prepared to discuss all assigned readings
+  - Complete and submit any assigned reading responses
   - Attend the lecture
-  - Complete and submit any assigned reading responses
   - Complete and submit any assigned group projects

 The course has no specific prerequisites.
 Coding itself will be taught from the ground-up.
 However, it course requires a lot of patience: learning to code will require lots of trial-and-error, self-direction, practice, repetition, and experimentation on your part.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.